 There are 4 stages of periodontal disease.
 The first stage occurs when bacteria cause an invisible film of plaque to form on the teeth.
 The bacteria react with minerals and other debris that accumulate in the oral cavity, eventually causing tartar.
 You learned about his already in the biofilms section.

-As the periodontal disease progresses tartar buildup also continues.
-The underlying gum is pulled further away from the tooth, and Stage III periodontal disease is present.
+As the gingivitis and periodontal disease continues, the underlying gum is pulled further away from the tooth.
 The pocket of bacteria under the gumline in this tooth is significantly weakening the periodontal ligament and weakening the bone of the jaw.

 Here is another dog with a similar problem.
 The tartar is so thick that it is literally holding the teeth in place!
 Notice how far up the inflamed gums are.
 In Stage IV periodontal disease the tartar can be so extensive that it is the only thing holding the teeth in the socket in some cases.
 When we remove the tartar the teeth literally fall out.
 Its hard to believe that someone would let their dogs teeth progress this far.
 Unfortunately, this is not an uncommon situation.